codedsultan/modular-scaffolder/README.md

 ## ✨ About Codedsultan

 Built and maintained by [Codedsultan](https://github.com/Codedsultan).
+---

+## 👋 About the Author

+Hey there!
+I'm **Codedsultan(Olusegun Ibraheem)** — a passionate **freelancer** building scalable Laravel and React systems. 🚀

+✅ I'm currently **open to work** — available for freelance, part-time, or full-time opportunities!

+If you love this project (or just love good modular code 🛠️) feel free to:

+- ⭐ Star this repo
+- 🛠️ Submit a PR
+- ☕ [Buy Me A Coffee](https://www.buymeacoffee.com/codesultan) — keeps me coding at 3am! 😄

+Let's connect on [LinkedIn](https://www.linkedin.com/in/codesultan/) if you want to collaborate!

+Happy coding! 🔥

+---

+## 🛡️ License

+This project is open-sourced software licensed under the [MIT license](LICENSE).

+---

 <!-- We build tools that make Laravel and React development faster, cleaner, and happier. 🚀
 ```